Knowledge Base

 EDR (Endpoint Detection and Response)

 A cybersecurity technology that continuously monitors endpoint devices (computers, servers, mobile devices) for suspicious activities and threats, providing detection, investigation, and response capabilities.
 Unlike traditional antivirus, EDR solutions track behavioral patterns, use threat intelligence, and enable security teams to hunt for threats and respond to incidents.
-According to Gartner research, EDR is considered essential for modern cybersecurity programs, with the market growing rapidly as organizations seek to detect advanced threats that evade signature-based defenses.

 Encryption

 The process of converting readable data (plaintext) into an encoded format (ciphertext) using cryptographic algorithms and keys, making it unreadable without the proper decryption key.
 Encryption protects data confidentiality during storage and transmission.
-According to cybersecurity best practices, organizations should encrypt sensitive data both at rest and in transit using strong algorithms like AES-256.
-However, encryption can also be weaponized by ransomware attackers who encrypt victim files and demand payment for decryption keys.

 End-to-End Encryption (E2EE)